-You’ll need to contact HM Revenue and Customs if you are getting a divorce because it will affect your taxes.
-Everyone should notify HMRC about relationship or family changes.
-You should contact them about your divorce or separation straight away so you can avoid paying too much tax.
+You’ll need to contact HM Revenue and Customs if you're getting a divorce because it will affect your taxes.
+Everyone should .
+You should contact them about your divorce or separation straightaway so you can avoid paying too much tax.

 The council tax you pay is likely to change upon divorce, especially if your living arrangements have changed.
-If you are the sole adult living in a property, you should be eligible for a 25 per cent sole occupancy council tax reduction.
+If you're the sole adult living in a property, you should be eligible for a 25 per cent sole occupancy council tax reduction.
 Ask your local council about this.